Skip to main content

 This season at Henry Moore Studios & Gardens, we’re celebrating the inspiring and transformative encounters between Henry Moore and the people, objects and ideas in his orbit during his active career and beyond.

-A range of audio, visual and tactile experiences across the site – including a new presentation of sculptures in the grounds and a lively public programme – will share stories and anecdotes of such encounters, told in Moore’s own words and by commissioned contemporary artists and creatives, the curators at Henry Moore Studios & Gardens and those who were connected to or experienced Moore’s work.
+A range of audio, visual and tactile experiences across the site – including a new presentation of sculptures in the grounds and a lively public programme – share stories and anecdotes of such encounters, told in Moore’s own words and by commissioned contemporary artists and creatives, the curators at Henry Moore Studios & Gardens and those who were connected to or experienced Moore’s work.

 What you can see